 Dropbox makes up for these doubts in other areas, however.
 Its mobile app and interface are intuitive and attractive, and a selection of pricing levels allows you to only pay for the file space you really need.

-Box has been around for a while and has had time to add to its features and functionality.
+Box has been around for a while, and has had time to add to its features and functionality.
 Integrating it with your macOS, for example, is easy—it appears alongside other folders in the Finder.
 It also one-ups Dropbox with end-to-end encryption and more space on its free tier.

 In terms of security, Resilio claims that it cannot access your data, and neither can third parties.
 The service also offers several one-off payment tiers, including $59.90 and $99.90 for individual and family use respectively, and you can store as many files and as much data as you require.

 At its core, Signal is a messaging app.
 This means two things—firstly, that it’s not really possible to create a folder system, and also that maximum attachment sizes are limited to 100MB.
-Aside from the simple design, Signal offers incredibly secure encryption and allows you to send text, photos, and files directly and in group chats.
+Aside from the simple design, Signal offers incredibly secure encryption, and allows you to send text, photos, and files directly and in group chats.

-Don’t be fooled by its simple design, Send Anywhere offers strong encryption and 10GB of free storage.
-The developers have also expanded their offering to include file management under the “Sendy Pro” tier, which has a generous 1TB of space for $7.99 per month.
+Don’t be fooled by its simple design: Send Anywhere offers strong encryption and 10GB of free storage.
+The developers have also expanded their offering to include file management under the Sendy Pro tier, which has a generous 1TB of space for $7.99 a month.